Jbat1Jumper/PyApiMaker/README.rst

 	>>> foo.args
 	["a", "b"]

-So, this is nothing new, but its just a wrapper to oragnize the functions.
+So, this is nothing new, but its just a wrapper to organize the functions.

 Also when you add functions you can specify the name and/or context where add the function.
 Just simple like this::